 Many in the United States and Russia remain concerned about safety, security, and control over nuclear weapons in Russia.
-These concerns center on three general areas - concerns about the possibility for an accidental or unintended launch of nuclear weapons due to weaknesses in Russia's command and control system; concerns about the possible theft or loss of nuclear warheads due to lax security or accounting at nuclear weapons facilities; and concerns that nuclear materials from the former Soviet Union's nuclear weapons facilities might be lost or sold to nations seeking their own nuclear weapons.
+These concerns center on three general areas - concerns about weaknesses in Russia's command and control system; concerns about the possible loss of nuclear warheads due to lax security or accounting at nuclear weapons facilities; and concerns about the loss or theft of nuclear materials from the former Soviet Union's nuclear weapons facilities might.